Skip to content

 msiexec /i bleemeo-agent_latest.msi /qr

-This page details step to upgrade Bleemeo agent on a CentOS system.
+This page details the steps to upgrade the Bleemeo agent on a CentOS system.

 Before upgrading Bleemeo agent, please check that you meet the system requirements.